EllenB/better-geo-python/chapters/01_installation_windows.md

 ![Alt text](../images/git_image_37.PNG)

 Added to this, you should also see a .git file.
-If you do not see it, you can either right click in this directory and click "View" and click on "Hidden files":
+If you do not see it, you can either right click in this directory and click "View" and click on "Hidden items":

 ![Alt text](../images/git_image_38.png)